Understanding What it Means to be Assertive

 Aggressive: To be aggressive means expressing your opinions and feelings but disregarding the rights and thoughts of those with whom you are communicating.
 Someone who is aggressive may believe their way is the one way or the best way no matter what others believe.

 Passive-Aggressive: To be passive-aggressive means a person may seem to be passive because they behave quietly and do not directly address conflicts.
-But instead of ‘stuffing’ anger, this person will ‘get back at’ the other person without drawing attention to her/himself or behind the other person’s back.
+This person will ‘get back at’ the other person without drawing attention to themselves or behind the other person’s back.
 This person is often suspicious or distrustful of others.

 When we want to be assertive we need to: